Twisted Tales (British TV series): Production

 Directors Andy Goddard and Crispin Whittell shot four episodes of the series each, while Susan Tully and Jonathan Gershfield directed three episodes each.

-Simon Lacey has composed the music for all four episodes directed by Whittell: "Charlie's Angel", "The Irredeemable Brain of Dr Heinrich Hunsecker", "Whacked" and "The Patter of Tiny Feet".
+Simon Lacey composed the music for all four episodes directed by Whittell: "Charlie's Angel", "The Irredeemable Brain of Dr Heinrich Hunsecker", "Whacked" and "The Patter of Tiny Feet".

 Episodes

 Reception

 While reviewing the first episode of the series for The Times, Angus Batey said, "The excellent cast seems unsure whether it's supplying chuckles or chills, but the format – essentially Tales of the Unexpected for the 21st century – has potential".
 Another critic from the newspaper, David Chater, noticed the same flaw in the tenth episode, stating that the tale "can't seem to make up its mind whether to play for laughs or shocks" and has a "queasy tone".
 He did, however, praise Doon Mackichan's performance in the episode, saying that she "shines" as Ed's hysterical wife Sandra.
-The sixth episode, titled "Vacant Possession", was described in The Times as "marvellously dark", while the final one as "risible".
+The sixth episode, titled "Vacant Possession", was described in The Times as "marvellously dark", while the final one was called "risible".

+The streaming version of Spine Chillers (2003) available on Prime Video and Tubi combines that show as season one and the first eight episodes of Twisted Tales as the second season.